Minimal and nearly minimal measure expansions in connected unimodular groups: Geometry of minimal and nearly minimal expansions II

-Towards showing that sets $A$ and $B$ behave rigidly, our next lemma shows that most of the non-empty fibers in $A$ and $B$ have the similar lengths, and the majority of them behaves rigidly fiberwise.
+Towards showing that sets $A$ and $B$ behave rigidly, our next theorem shows that most of the nonempty fibers in $A$ and $B$ have the similar lengths, and the majority of them behaves rigidly fiberwise.